 - U.S. District Court for the Southern District of Ohio

-Mr. Smith is a partner in the Vorys Columbus office and chair of the labor and employment group.
+Andy is a partner in the Vorys Columbus office and chair of the labor and employment group.
 His practice focuses on all aspects of labor and employment law, including employment litigation, wrongful discharge, and wage and hour class actions.
-Mr. Smith has represented employers in federal and state court proceedings across the country; in administrative matters before a variety of federal and state administrative agencies; and in traditional labor relations issues.
+Andy has represented employers in federal and state court proceedings across the country; in administrative matters before a variety of federal and state administrative agencies; and in traditional labor relations issues.
 His clients include national retailers, home builders, financial institutions, and international container manufacturers.

 Career highlights include: